randriksen/randriksen.github.io/_posts/2023-08-27-certification-1-starting-out-easy.md

 And apparently Microsoft employees get a discount as well.

-Also if you search a bit online, you can find awesome pages about free certifications, like this one: https://github.com/cloudcommunity/Free-Certifications
+Also if you search a bit online, you can find awesome pages about free certifications, like this one: [cloudcommunity/Free-Certifications](https://github.com/cloudcommunity/Free-Certifications)

 I'm lucky enough to get a discount through my work, since my employer is part of an organization that has a deal with Microsoft.
 So I get a 50% discount on all Microsoft exams.
 That's a pretty good deal.
-I actually didn't know this before I tied my work email to my certification profile.
+I actually didn't know this before I added my work email to my certification profile.
 So if you have an email address from work or a school, you should try to tie it to your certification profile.
 You might get a discount.
 ![Discounts](/pictures/certification1/discounts.png)